ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolEventArrayConditionCrossings.rst

 ITimeToolEventArrayConditionCrossings
 =====================================

-.. py:class:: ITimeToolEventArrayConditionCrossings
+.. py:class:: ansys.stk.core.vgt.ITimeToolEventArrayConditionCrossings

    object

    Time array containing times at which the specified condition will change its satisfaction status.
 Determination is performed within the interval list using Sampling and Convergence parameters.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolEventArrayConditionCrossings

 Overview
 --------